nchinling/property-listing/README.md

 ## Implementation
 - Workflow is triggered on 'push' to any branch.
-- There is only job: 'Explore Github Actions'
+- There are 2 jobs: 'Build' and 'Deploy'
-- Runs on latest version of Ubuntu
+- Runs on Ubuntu

+### Build
 ```
 - name: Check out repository code
         uses: actions/checkout@v4